spicywebau/craft-neo/docs/console-commands.md

 Converts the icon settings from the asset source format to the filename format, for all block types that have an icon asset set but not a filename.
 See the documentation for the [`blockTypeIconSelectMode`](settings.md#blocktypeiconselectmode) plugin setting for more information.

+## `neo/block-types/convert-to-entry-type`

+Converts a Neo block type to an entry type, and assigns that entry type as associated with the original block type.

+The block type must not already be associated with an entry type, and an entry type with the same handle must not already exist.

+### Options
+- `--type-id`: The ID of the block type to convert.
+- `--handle`: The handle of the block type to convert.
+- `--field-id`: The field ID of the block type to convert.

+One of `--type-id` and `--handle` must be specified, and if `--handle` is specified and the specified handle is used on more than one Neo field, `--field-id` must also be specified.

 ## `neo/block-types/delete`

 Deletes a Neo block type.